illiteratewaffle/FitnessPal/README.md

 The logged workout (ie. 01/01/01,"BENCH PRESS",3,12) is stored as an object of class WorkoutLog.

-File must be in src/workouts.txt

-Note: File could be created using .createNewFile() but not using that because we don't trust it.
-This starts writing content at the end instead of the start.
-Appends instead of overrides.
-Includes error/exception handling.

 User has the option to choose how the file is read.
 - By Recently Added,
 The text in the file is sorted by recently added by default.
 This reads the file and outputs exactly what the file says.
 Outputs into the terminal, does not modify file.